FlutterFlow/flutterflow-documentation/docs/marketplace/creators-hub/submit-item-for-reivew.md

 #### Cover Photo

-The cover photo should be 1200x800 pixels and help the users understand the purpose of the item.
+The cover photo should be **1200x800 pixels** and help the users understand the purpose of the item.
+GIFs are allowed but should not be distracting, focus solely on the use and/or usability of the template, and be highly optimized to ensure a smooth load on the platform.
 Please do not include the FlutterFlow logo in your cover image.

 #### Gallery Photos (optional)

 Include up to 4 additional photos that showcase your item's features.
+GIFs are allowed but should not be distracting, focus solely on the use and/or usability of the template, and be highly optimized to ensure a smooth load on the platform.

-Each should be should be 1200x800 pixels.
+Each should be should be **1200x800 pixels**.

 #### Name